The ultimate guide to creating better proposals

-Most of us are familiar with the concept of the “visual aide.”
-It’s a supplemental item meant to further enhance any information being shared.
-Sometimes visual aides come in the form of graphs and charts, and more recently things like explainer videos.
+A visual aid is a supplemental item meant to further enhance the information that's being shared.
+Sometimes visual aids come in the form of graphs and charts, and more recently things like explainer videos.

 There’s a reason people use them: they’re effective.
 In fact, 65% of people are visual learners.
-Though you probably won’t do an entire proposal as a video (though that would certainly be novel) you should integrate different multimedia elements to further engage your viewer.
+Though you probably won’t do an entire proposal as a video, (though that would certainly be novel) you should integrate different multimedia elements to further engage your viewer.

 Two other things to keep in mind when selecting images are their quality and composition.
 Any image you use should be at least 1200px wide, anything less may degrade on larger screens.
 Also, try to use pictures that feature people’s faces.
 Research consistently shows social media posts using images containing faces routinely have higher engagement, as much as 38% more.

-If you’re curious to test it out, run the experiment with you and a friend.
-Most of the time the results are similar, but in some cases vary drastically.
+If you’re curious, test it out with you and a friend.
+Most of the time the results are similar, but in some cases, vary drastically.

 How to personalize

-Realistically, it’s about being thoughtful.
+Sending personalized sales materials boils down to being thoughtful.
 You want to show the prospect you’re invested in them as a client and don’t see them as just another deal.
 When you take the time to personalize your sales proposals, you do just that.

 Language best practices